CGCookie/retopoflow/docs/changelist.md

 This document contains details about what has changed in RetopoFlow since version 2.x.

+### RetopoFlow 3.4.7&rarr;3.4.8

+- Fixed issue with starting RetopoFlow on Mac in Blender 4.5

+### RetopoFlow 3.4.6&rarr;3.4.7

+- Fixed issue with undo after exiting sometimes resulting in loss of progress
+- Updated links to online help docs for the new docs website

 ### RetopoFlow 3.4.5&rarr;3.4.6

 - Updated tool hotkey numbers (0-9) to match the toolbar order